scieloorg/scielo-data/README.md

-# SciELO Data
+# SciELO NW
-SciELO Data is a repository that contains scripts responsible for obtaining, cleaning, normalizing and merging scholarlry data from the SciELO Network.
+SciELO NW is a repository that contains scripts responsible for obtaining scholarly data from the SciELO Network.

 ## How to install